voxeet/comms-sdk-unreal/README.md

 - A client access token or an app key and an app secret copied from the Communications & Media [Dolby.io Dashboard](https://dashboard.dolby.io/).

 ## Getting started
-This guide explains how to enable and use the plugin in the Unreal Editor and hear the audio from other players rendered at their locations in a game.
+This guide explains how to enable and use the plugin in the Unreal Editor and experience spatial audio in-game communication.

 ### Enable the plugin
 Download and enable the plugin to be able to use it in the Unreal Editor.
 You can either [use the binary](#enable-the-plugin-using-the-binary) or [build the plugin from source](#build-the-plugin-from-source).
 On macOS, you need to additionally [obtain permissions](#obtaining-permissions) to use your microphone and camera.